Semantic Level of Detail for Knowledge Graphs: Discovering Abstraction Boundaries via Spectral Heat Diffusion: Theoretical Analysis

-\begin{proof}[Proof sketch] As $\sigma \to 0$, the heat kernel converges to a delta distribution.
-The error is controlled by the variance of the weight distribution, which decays linearly in $\sigma$ for the hyperbolic heat kernel near a point. \end{proof}
+In the local small-scale regime, the scale-dependent approximation error is $O(\sigma)$: as $\sigma \to 0$, the heat kernel converges to a delta distribution, and the error is controlled by the variance of the weight distribution (full assumptions in Appendix~\ref{app:coherence}).